Race Regulations

 The results of these events shall not be reference of qualification for UCI Grand Fond World Championships.

 This event provides Hokkaido Cycling Federation (HCF) ranking points.
-For Road Race events, HCF race points are A150 points and for Time Trial events, HCF race points are D80 points.
+For Road Race events, HCF race points are A150 points.

 The categories of events organized as HCF events are: